openstack/placement/doc/source/contributor/index.rst

 new handler: create a YAML file that describes the desired URLs and behavior and write the code to make it pass.

-It is also possible to use gabbi against a running placement service, for example in devstack.
+It's also possible to use gabbi against a running placement service, for example in devstack.
 See `gabbi-run`_ to get started.
+If you don't want to go to the trouble of using devstack, but do want a live server see :doc:`quick-dev`.

 Database Schema Changes
 =======================